trevorpfiz/trevorpfiz.com/src/data/blog/engineering-biology-to-solve-disease.md

 ## The Promise of Engineering

 For the first time in history, biology has the opportunity to be engineering, not purely science[^2].
 Science seeks to understand the world as it is by mapping the vast, unknown territory.
 This is like trying to solve the game of chess by calculating every possible move from the opening.
 It's a quest for total knowledge, but it's computationally impossible.

 Engineering, on the other hand, seeks to build a functional solution to a specific problem.
 It's like a grandmaster playing to win.
 They don't analyze every possible move, instead, they use established principles (like opening theory), pattern recognition, and a clear goal (checkmate) to find an effective path through the complexity of the game[^3].
 Engineering prunes the search space by focusing on a desired outcome.

+But why now?
+This shift isn't just a philosophical one; it's enabled by a powerful convergence of three technological revolutions[^4]:

+1. **Deep Learning Worked:** AI models built on transformer architectures, like AlphaFold2, can now create truly predictive models of complex biological systems.
+By training on massive datasets, these models can simulate biological outcomes with incredible accuracy, giving us the "smarts" to design effectively.
+2. **Data Got Cheap and Plentiful:** Predictive models are only as good as the data they're trained on.
+The revolution in lab automation and high-throughput sequencing has caused the cost of collecting biological data to plummet, providing the vast amounts of high-quality fuel needed for these AI engines.
+However, there is still work to be done[^5].
+3. **We Can Build What We Design:** A perfect design is useless if you can't build it.
+Technologies like CRISPR have made the precise editing of genomes routine, while advances in DNA synthesis allow us to write new genetic code from scratch.
+This gives us the fabrication tools to turn digital designs into physical biology.

 In biology, this engineering approach is embodied by the Design-Build-Test-Learn (DBTL) cycle.
 Instead of searching blindly, the DBTL loop provides a framework for guided exploration.
 Propose designs, make them, measure them, update beliefs, repeat.